helious/snaptest/README.md

 This command is the same as `snaptest`, but it will go talk to your Rails application to mine your "named routes" and add them to the `Snaptest.path` array as long as the directory you run this from is a Rails application.

-## snaptest.config
+## snaptest.json
 This file determines how `snaptest` will run - everything from mananging states or to the width at which you'd like to snap screenshots.
-Here's a sample `snaptest.config` file below:
+Here's a sample `snaptest.json` file below:

 ```javascript
 {